amanichopra/fitness-wrapped/README.md

 - Deploy the walking visualizer map as its own standalone app.
 Instead of embedding the HTML for the map directly in the dashboard, add a hyperlink redirecting to the standalone.
 Since I'm using Heroku's free service, this would help improve load time by distributing the load across two sites rather than one.
 - Deploy an ML model that will predict what workout someone should do if they want to burn a target number of calories, only have a certain amount of time, and are only willing to exert a specified amount of intensity.
 This is really functional to me personally, since I am always looking for the most efficient workout when I am in a rush.
 This step will also involve collecting data from other Apple Health/Watch users.
 - Incorporate more diabetes-related metrics.
+- Schedule tasks for ETL.
+I've done this with my Dexcom CGM data before using cron jobs on my local system, but with this scale of data, local storage is no longer an option.
+I will probably have to look into cloud options like Amazon's EBS, RDS, or S3.

 **If you're interested in seeing your 2021 Wrapped, send me an email at amanichopra@gmail.com!**